 Plunging a Clogged Toilet with Poop in It

+How do you unclog a toilet with poop still in it with a plunger?!?!
 First way is to wait (if you can) for the water level to go down.
 This will reduce the amount of any splashing of the nasty toilet bowl water onto you and your bathroom.
-If you can’t wait, then gear up with safety gear and cover up your bathroom.
+You could also scoop excess water out of the bowl with a bucket or a wet vac.

 Take your plunger and place it directly and tightly above the hole in your toilet bowl.
 It should fit along the rim of the hole and create a seal.
 This seal helps loosen the clog.